jcmejias1/SelfDrivCars/writeup.md

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to include a function to filter base on line a range of slopes that would only contain the 2 lanes.
+A possible improvement would be to include a function to filter lines based on a range of slopes that would only contain slopes that could be possible lanes.